OJAgrawal/Bonfire-Project/README.md

 # Bonfire 🔥

-What To Do:
+**What To Do: **

-1: Write npm install in the terminal
+- Open your terminal
+- Run: `npm install`
+- Run: `npx next dev`
-2: Write npx next dev in the terminal
+- Ctrl+Click the localhost URL shown in the terminal
-3: Ctrl+click the local host url
-4:You should be good to go
+- You should be good to go ✅

 ## About the Project